 The cost of the K1 fiance visa process is fairly significant for many applicants.
 Certainly finding love overseas isn’t a “cheap” endeavor.
 From the cost of travel and accommodations, to the several government fees, medical exams and assistance.

 Fortunately, the various steps tend to break out the times that certain monies are due.
-Every case is unique and only you can truly calculate the cost of your overall tab, but the typical case can range from about $1,200 to $5,000 including government fees, medical exam, assistance and miscellaneous.
+Every case is unique and only you can truly calculate the cost of your overall tab, but the typical case Fiancé visa cost can range from $1,200 to $5,000 including government fees, medical exam, assistance and miscellaneous.

 |Everyone pays these.||Varies based on your situation.|